Inventory Project

 Melissa Robson-Williams, Sibylle Studer

-What is it about?
+What is the project about?

 The project aspires to

-- provide an overview of itd toolkits,
+• provide an overview of ITD toolkits,

-- understand how to adequately characterize itd toolkits and tools, and
+• understand how to adequately characterize ITD toolkits and tools, and

-- explore what we can learn from such a characterization beyond ‘providing an overview’.
+• explore what we can learn from such a characterization beyond ‘providing an overview’.

-What do we mean by a toolkit?
+What do we mean by a “toolkit”?

-The toolkits featured here are collections of methods, procedures, concepts, heuristics and/or other resources that can be used in designing and implementing interdisciplinary or transdisciplinary processes in research, practice or education.
+The toolkits featured here are collections of methods, procedures, concepts, heuristics, and/or other resources that can be used in designing and implementing interdisciplinary or transdisciplinary processes in research, practice, or education.

 There are three kinds of toolkits:

-1) those that focus on interdisciplinarity and/or transdisciplinarity as a whole,
+1. those that focus on interdisciplinarity and/or transdisciplinarity as a whole,

-2) those that address aspects of interdisciplinarity and/or transdisciplinarity (eg stakeholder engagement, defining common goals, or a specific topic, such as gender studies), and
+2. those that address aspects of interdisciplinarity and/or transdisciplinarity (eg stakeholder engagement, defining common goals, or a specific topic, such as gender studies), and

-What is our product?
+What are our products?

-The inventory addresses 3 (overlapping) user groups.
+The inventory products aim to serve 3 (overlapping) user groups:

-Use case: Search for sources for meta-research on toolkits - User type: Representatives of existing or “to be created” toolkits
+• User type 3: Representatives of existing or “to be created” toolkits

-Use case: Search for synergies, gaps
+• Use case: Searching for synergies, gaps

 How can you contribute?